Plantation Guardianship Attorney

-Because cases of guardianship of a minor are often complex, Florida requires all prospective guardians be represented by a guardianship attorney who serves as the attorney of record.
+Because cases of guardianship of a minor are often complex, Florida requires all prospective guardians to be represented by a guardianship attorney who serves as the attorney of record.

 Just as with guardianship of adults, having an attorney by your side is critical.
 That’s because in many cases, even when guardianship of someone other than a child’s parents is in the best interest of the child, the legal parents may not consent to lose their parental rights.

 As you can imagine, there are many steps to go through to prove you’re capable of caring for a child and making decisions that are in the child’s best interest.
-To qualify to become a child guardian in Florida, you must be a resident of Florida who is at least 18-years old, or a non-resident who’s related to the child by blood, marriage, or legal adoption.
+To qualify to become a child guardian in Florida, you must be a resident of Florida who is at least 18 years old, or a non-resident who’s related to the child by blood, marriage, or legal adoption.

-Note: Under Florida law there are 2 other guardianship statutes related to minors.
+Note: Under Florida law, there are 2 other guardianship statutes related to minors.
 They are Standby Guardianships and Preneed Guardians.

 What To Look for When Hiring a Guardianship Lawyer?

-Like many areas of the law, guardianship cases require an attention to detail and knowledge of a large body of law, which includes both statutory and case law.
+Like many areas of the law, guardianship cases require attention to detail and knowledge of a large body of law, which includes both statutory and case law.

-- Preparing and filing of the Petition to Determine Incapacity (Rule 5.901) and the Petition and Order of Guardian (Rule 5.902 of the Florida rules of Court)
+- Preparing and filing of the Petition to Determine Incapacity (Rule 5.901) and the Petition and Order of Guardian (Rule 5.902 of the Florida Rules of Court)

 - Transferring a guardianship out of state or where a ward moves to this state (F.S.
 744.306)

 - Removing a guardian because of financial mismanagement or theft, or healthcare neglect